ayushmohta7/Sudoko-Solver-Using-DLX/README.md

 ## Introduction

-Sudoku is a popular number-placement puzzle that requires filling a 9x9 grid so that each row, column, and 3x3 subgrid contains all digits from 1 to 9 without repetition.
-This project utilizes Algorithm X with Dancing Links to solve Sudoku puzzles by transforming them into an exact cover problem.
+In this project, we tackle the challenge of solving Sudoku puzzles using Algorithm X combined with Dancing Links.
+This clever approach transforms the puzzle into an "exact cover" problem, allowing us to efficiently find solutions.

 ## Algorithm Overview